 Second, from John Clifton, whose blog predicts “the deplorables” will eventually win:

-P.S.: Here is a huge list of the Trump White House’s own assessment of his accomplishments.
+P.S.: Here is a huge list of items comprising the Trump White House’s own assessment of his accomplishments.